bagder/uncurled/project/good-contrib.md

 ## Tests and documentation

 Provide test cases and accompanying documentation for your change.
+Make sure your contribution can run through all the existing test cases fine.

 ## Act on feedback